 Konnyaku (Konjac) is made from a type of plant, and besides being gluten-free, it also has basically zero calories.
-Interestingly, over 90% of Konnyaku for Japan is made in Gunma.
+It’s an important part of our Gunma travel guide because 90% of Konnyaku for Japan is made in Gunma.
 It is so popular there is even a Konnyaku theme park.
 If you find yourself living in Gunma you are likely to eat Konnyaku at some stage.

 Yakimanju is not your regular Manju (Japanese sweet) for all extents and purposes.
 It is a monster sweet and is huge.
 Manju is a very popular sweet in Japan, and in Maebashi, they took it to the next level by making a large Manju covered in miso paste.
 It even has its own festival on January 11th.